cms-patatrack/patatrack-website/wiki/cuda2sycl_rules.md

 });
 ```

+To conclude, SYCL device code does not support virtual function calls, function pointers, exceptions, runtime type information and the full set of C++ libraries that may depend on these features or on features of a particular host compiler.
+There is an experimental flag ```-fsycl-enable-function-pointers``` that enables function pointers and support for virtual functions.
+For the standard C++ math function, SYCL provides its own version that usually can be found in the ```sycl``` namespace.

 ### Synchronization
 In CUDA, there are two synchronization levels:

 - ```cudaDeviceSynchronize()```: blocks the threads call until all the work on the device is completed
 - ```__syncthreads()```: wait for all the threads in a thread block to reach the same synchronization point

-In SYCL, the only synchronization that is possible is across all work items within a work group using barriers which can be called within a kernel function:
+In SYCL, the only synchronization that is possible is across all work items within a work group using barriers which can be called within a kernel function using methods of ```sycl::nd_item```:

-- ```mem_fence```: inserts a memory fence on global memory access or local memory access across all work items within a work group.
+- ```mem_fence()```: inserts a memory fence on global memory access or local memory access across all work items within a work group.
 It's the analog of CUDA ```__threadfence_block()```.
-- ```barrier```: like the previous one, but it also blocks the execution of each work item within a work group at that point until all of them have reached that point.
+- ```barrier()```: like the previous one, but it also blocks the execution of each work item within a work group at that point until all of them have reached that point.

 We demonstrate the equivalence of CUDA and SYCL synchronization methods in the following snippet, taken from a parallel reduction kernel: